 - 1. Remove the cap of the pMDI from the boot. - 2.
-Prime as directed (Table 11 on page 24). - 3.
+Prime as directed (Table 11 on page 27). - 3.
 Clean and dry the boot of the pMDI based on the manufacturer's guidelines. - 4.
 Track remaining doses.

-Troubleshooting

-Problem with Jet Nebulizers: Absent or Low Aerosol Causes Solutions Incorrect pMDI assembly Check the assembly and reassemble when needed.
-Incorrect pMDI and spacer assembly Check the assembly of the pMDI/spacer and reassemble if needed.
-Empty the pMDI Check the dose counter or daily log sheet to ensure there is enough medicine in the canister.
+Technique Box 2.
+Steps for Correct Use of pMDIs (continued) Troubleshooting Problem with Jet Nebulizers: Absent or Low Aerosol Causes Solutions Incorrect pMDI assembly Incorrect pMDI and spacer assembly Empty pMDI Check the assembly and reassemble when needed.
+Check the assembly of the pMDI/spacer and reassemble if needed.
+Check the dose counter or daily log sheet to ensure there is enough medicine in the canister.
 Otherwise, replace the pMDI.

-(continued from page 25) dose counters, 60-62 care must be taken to assure that a third-party dose counter works with the specific pMDI being used.18,63 Some of the builtin counters may not fit the spacer, and improper fit to the canister may interfere with proper actuation, resulting in no or partial drug being emitted and in a miscount of remaining doses.
-63 Using a third-party dose-counting device increases the cost of aerosol therapy, which may limit their wide acceptance.
-Figure 18 shows currently available pMDI dose counters in the United States.
+(continued from page 28)

+taken to assure that a third-party dose counter works with the specific pMDI being used.^{18,63} Some of the built-in counters may not fit the spacer, and improper fit to the canister may interfere with proper actuation, resulting in no or partial drug being emitted and in a miscount of remaining doses.63 Using a third-party dose-counting device increases the cost of aerosol therapy, which may limit its wide acceptance.
+Figure 19 shows currently available pMDI dose counters in the U.S..